multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 The goal of this task is to automatically recognize the emotions and themes conveyed in a music recording using machine learning algorithms.

 ## Announcements
+* 7 August: We have formalized the submission format and now provide evaluation scripts for self-evaluation, see *submissions and evaluations* section below
 * 1 August: We have expanded our dataset with pre-computed statistical features from [Essentia](https://essentia.upf.edu) using the feature extractor for [AcousticBrainz](https://acousticbrainz.org/).
 These features are were previously used in the MediaEval genre recognition tasks in [2017](https://multimediaeval.github.io/2017-AcousticBrainz-Genre-Task/) and [2018](https://multimediaeval.github.io/2018-AcousticBrainz-Genre-Task/).
 * **12 June: Data is now available to download**.
 We will announce the submission format and provide scripts to validate submissions soon.